 Step-by-Step Placement

-Since it offers this betting form in the over/under market, add the number of legs you want to your bet slip.
+Since it features this betting form in the over/under market, add the number of legs you want to your bet slip.
 For instance, you can select Derrick Henry to get over 75 rushing yards, Patrick Mahomes over 285 passing yards, Travis Kelce over 70.5 receiving yards, and Justin Jefferson over 85 receiving yards.
 You will notice that as you add a prop, the site will update the potential payout tiers automatically.

 Typical Payout Structure